IepIweidieng/TJAPlayer3/tja.md

 See [scope-fineness](#scope-fineness).

 For commands, the coarsest fineness is per&ndash;player-side.
-The finest fineness other than sequential is non-before
+The finest fineness other than sequential is at-or-after

-> sequential > non-before > measure & (other) > per&ndash;player-side
+> sequential > at-or-after > measure & (other) > per&ndash;player-side

 * For commands with per&ndash;player-side or measure scope-fineness, the behavior is *unspecified* when (the same or different) commands in the same command group occur together within its scope-fineness.
   * Specifically, for commands with measure scope-fineness, the behavior is *unspecified* when any note symbols occur after the measure-delimiter `,` at the end of the previous measure (if any) and before such a command in the notechart definition.

-Some branch-scoped commands have non-before scope-fineness, *i.e.*, they can be arranged freely within the same beat position without causing any behavior changes, as long as both their relative order to the sequential commands and the relative order among commands which override each other are not changed.
+Some branch-scoped commands have the at-or-after scope-fineness, *i.e.*, they can be arranged freely within the same beat position without causing any behavior changes, as long as both their relative order to the sequential commands and the relative order among commands which override each other are not changed.

 All commands with other type of scope implicitly have sequential scope-fineness.